Om-Ghag18/Jenkins-pipeline/README.md

 Process: Connects to EC2, installs Java if needed, downloads the JAR, and runs the application.

 ## Stages
-Test SSH Connection: Verifies the SSH connection to the EC2 server.
+-Test SSH Connection: Verifies the SSH connection to the EC2 server.
-Installing Java & checking version: Ensures openjdk-17-jdk is installed on the EC2 server before proceeding.
+-Installing Java & checking version: Ensures openjdk-17-jdk is installed on the EC2 server before proceeding.
-Downloading JAR: Downloads the LaundryApp-1.1.4.jar from the Nexus repository.
+-Downloading JAR: Downloads the LaundryApp-1.1.4.jar from the Nexus repository.
-Sending files over scp: Copies the downloaded JAR file to the home directory of the ubuntu user on the EC2 server.
+-Sending files over scp: Copies the downloaded JAR file to the home directory of the ubuntu user on the EC2 server.
-Running Java jar: Executes the Java application on the remote server.
+-Running Java jar: Executes the Java application on the remote server.